skaynor/monster-hunting/docs/factions/wycademy.md

 **Skill Proficiencies:** History; Choose one from Arcana, Investigation, Nature, Religion
 **Tool Proficiency:** Choose one from: Alchemist Supplies, Calligrapher's Supplies, Herbalism Kit
 **Languages:** One of your choice.
-**Equipment:** Empty book, quill and ink, 3 candles, scroll case with 4 blank pieces of parchment and a few with notes and questions, one set fine robes, travelling clothes, pouch with 10gp
+**Equipment:** Empty book, quill and ink, 3 candles, scroll case with 4 blank pieces of parchment and a few with notes and questions, one set fine robes, traveling clothes, pouch with 10gp

 #### Feature: Unrestricted Access